student-to-software-engineer/student-to-software-engineer/docs/1-introduction/index.md

 However, it's not hopeless.
 Tech is an extremely accessible field to self-educate in, **the biggest challenge is not being overwhelmed by the sheer volume** of information and conflicting advice.

-This guide aims to give you the words to research in a logical order that builds on itself, so you can learn the skills that employers actually care about.
+That's where this book comes in.

 ## What This Book Covers

 The chapters are structured to build on each other.
-Each one answers a different set of questions that students commonly face on their career journey:
+Each one answering a different set of questions that students commonly face on their career journey:

 ### [Chapter 1: Introduction](./index.md)